-- 1. To be provided to the administering authority prior to commencement of mining activities. - 2.
-Refer to Schedule H Maps and Plans for maps of prescribed environmental matters. - Records demonstrating that each impact to a prescribed environmental matter did not, or is not likely to, result in a significant residual impact to that matter must be: - a) completed by an appropriately qualified person; and - b) kept for the life of the environmental authority. - An environmental offset made in accordance with the Environmental Offsets Act 2014 and Queensland Environmental Offsets Policy, as amended from time to time, must be undertaken for the maximum extent of impact to each prescribed environmental matter authorised in Table G3 Significant residual impacts to prescribed environmental matters.
+1. To be provided to the administering authority prior to commencement of mining activities.

+2. Refer to Schedule H - Maps and Plans for maps of prescribed environmental matters.

+- a) completed by an appropriately qualified person; and - b) kept for the life of the environmental authority. - G15 An environmental offset made in accordance with the Environmental Offsets Act 2014 and Queensland Environmental Offsets Policy, as amended from time to time, must be undertaken for the maximum extent of impact to each prescribed environmental matter authorised in Table G3 - Significant residual impacts to prescribed environmental matters.